mirca-milanov/wpf-overview/README.md

 Xaml TextBox that is getting validated needs to have properties: NotifyOnValidationError=True, ValidatesOnNotifyDataErrors=True.
 ItemsControl showing errors should use (Validation.HasError) & (Validation.Errors) for ItemsSource, ErrorContent for DataTemplate

+Routed Command: Static type that contains public, static, readonly fields of RoutedCommand type.
+In XAML, container like Window or StackPanel have InputBindings & CommandBindings.
+Input needs command & key combination, CommandBinding needs same command, and execute & canexecute event handlers.
+Down the logical tree we can have button that has same command.
+CommandTarget property is e.Source in EventHandler's event args and needs to be set with Binding & ElementName